Plank theorems and their applications: a survey: Applications in number theory

-where $\epsilon_z \in \{\pm 1\}$ (the $1/2$ factor comes from the fact that we apply Bang's lemma with both choices of $\pm z$ for every $z$ such that $0<\norm{z}<R$, even though we only want to end up with half of these values).
+where $\epsilon_z \in \{\pm 1\}$ (the $1/2$ factor comes from the fact that we apply Bang's lemma with both choices of $\pm z/\norm{z}$ for every $z$ such that $0<\norm{z}<R$).
 Now that we know that $\Z^n$ is admissible for $E_R$ with this choice of $u(R)$, we have to show that \eqref{vol} holds.
 Since the only unknown in this equation is now $K$, we will try to estimate this value.
 We have

 where $v=u/\norm{u}$.
 By definition and linearity, this expression is

 Call this last expression $K'$.